Agustín Jerónimo de Iturbide y Huarte: Later life and death

 On his return to the United Mexican States he started working as a Mexican diplomat.
 He first served at the Mexican embassy in the United States, a post he would retain until 19 March 1833, and would later be transferred to London where he would be stationed until 1835.
 He was making only 3,500 pesos a year, but he still maintained the large fortune gathered by his deceased father.
 He also served as a volunteer in the Papal Zouaves, an infantry force created to protect the Papal States.
 At the outbreak of the Mexican–American War he decided to participate in the defence of his homeland.
-During the Battle of Padierna on 19 and 20 August 1847, he took command over the Celaya Regiment and tried to rouse his men with his famous patriotic cry: "With me boys!
+During the Battle of Contreras on 19 and 20 August 1847, he took command of the Celaya Regiment and tried to rouse his men with his famous patriotic cry: "With me boys!
 My father is the father of our independence".

 When the Mexican monarchy was revived as the Second Mexican Empire under Maximilian I of Mexico, Don Agustín gave up his claim to the throne and voluntarily approved of the new emperor; he also approved Maximilian's request to adopt two of the Prince Imperial's nephews, Agustín de Iturbide y Green and Salvador de Iturbide y de Marzán.
 He remained the head of the former Imperial House of Iturbide.
-Though Don Agustín de Iturbide y Green was proclaimed the new heir apparent he never received his uncle's title of Prince Imperial; this was due to Don Agustín still being alive.
+Though Don Agustín de Iturbide y Green was proclaimed the new heir apparent, he never received his uncle's title of Prince Imperial; this was due to Don Agustín still being alive.

 Don Agustín died on 11 December 1866 in New York City.
 He had been an important figure in both the imperial monarchies; he was largely overlooked when working for the United Mexican States, but did gain some notoriety while serving under Simón Bolívar.
 The Prince Imperial was buried in Philadelphia next to his mother.
 Many members of the former Imperial family House of Iturbide would be buried at the same location.
 Because he died without ever marrying or fathering any legitimate children, his title of Prince Imperial of Mexico was transferred to Maria Josepha Sophia de Iturbide, the daughter of Don Salvador de Iturbide y de Marzán.

 He fathered an illegitimate daughter by Nicolasa Fernández de Pierola, a woman from Arequipa in Peru.
 The daughter, called Doña Jesusa de Iturbide, would later marry the prominent Peruvian politician (and President of Peru after 1879) Nicolás de Piérola (They were first cousins).
 The current head to both the former imperial houses and the title of Prince Imperial of Mexico is Count Maximilian von Götzen-Iturbide.